How to start an emergency fund: A step-by-step guide

 A little effort now means a big thank-you later.

-You can read more practical tips and personal finance guides like this in the Strategy Section and Blog of H2T Funding.
+You can read more practical tips and personal finance guides like this in the Strategy Section and Cash Flow & Saving Strategies of H2T Funding.

 Ngan Pham